Table of Contents

 Your first franchise location will have to rely on people you already know in a location near your original one, and rely on customers who know your brand well and want more of it.
-That new franchise location is going to reel new customers, and then you’ll expand once more, with new franchisees, new market segments, new geographic locations, and more revenue.
+That new franchise location is going to reel new residential and commercial customers, and then you’ll expand once more, with new franchisees, new market segments, new geographic locations, and more revenue.

 Take care of your

 Most importantly, it’s about taking care of your franchisors, because they are the ones who will do a lot of the heavy lifting expanding the franchise.
 The franchisors that come after the initial expansion of your franchise, will be a lot more objective when analyzing the strength of your brand, so starting off on the right foot with franchisors is paramount.